Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

                     a.write_destination_reg_ID_EX_stage.v
                     b.destination_reg_address.v
                     c.M_WB_stage_data.v

+           4.instruction_buffer.v(MEM_WB_instruction)
+           5. execution_unit_result_selection

+             //This unit selects the output of ALU or Mac unit depending upon the control signal mem_mac.

 5.WriteBack Stage:-

      In this stage all the control signal that are transferred from the mem stage are routed towards      the register bank to perform write opeation on the register.